arulkolla/website/input/index.md

 title: Home
 ---

-## hi!
+## Hi!

 I'm Arul Kolla, a high school junior attending Flintridge Preparatory School.
+I love math and computer science, and have a passion for sharing awareness of these creative problem-solving skills with elementary and middle school students through my project [Gamifying Education](/gamifying.html).

-My interests academically typically tend to center around combinatorial algorithms, including but not limited to: combinatorial game theory, graph theory and data structures & algorithms.
+My academic interests typically tend to center around combinatorial algorithms, including combinatorial game theory, graph theory and data structures & algorithms.
 In addition, I'm also actively interested in computational linguistics (and linguistics in general).
 I also love sharing my passions with others.

 Outside of academics, I enjoy board games, doing competitive programming, taking part in puzzle hunts, conlanging, writing problems (for both math contests and competitive programming), and neography.